How Google Business Profile Reviews Are Filtered for Spam

 You can reach out to Google Business Profile support, but they will often state that review removals are final and that nothing can be done at this point.
 While that is the default canned response, we have found this to be slightly less than true.

-Interestingly, even if the review is filtered out, the reviewer can usually see the review on your listing via the account from which the review was created.
+Interestingly, even if the review is filtered out, the reviewer can usually see the review the posted on your listing via the account from which the review was created.
 If you can get the customer to capture a screenshot of the review (including their public name on the review) and send it to you, this can be greatly helpful in troubleshooting.

 If the customer legitimately did something wrong within their review (e.g. included a link, wrote seemingly spammy content, included confidential information, etc.), you can ask them to edit their review and repost it.
 This may cause the review to be re-evaluated and get published after a few days.